 Get Business Cards and Include a LinkedIn Profile

 Having business cards with your name, city, province, phone number, LinkedIn profile URL, Twitter handle, and email is a professional and helpful job search tool.
-Invest in inexpensive business cards to hand out to others while you’re job searching, including your industry title.
+Invest in inexpensive business cards to hand out to others while job searching, including your industry title.

 If you don’t have a LinkedIn profile, now is an excellent time to hire me to write your LinkedIn profile.